+As far as we know, the contributions of (co-)annihilations of dark sector particles to lepton asymmetry in this minimal model was not considered before.
+In both the scenarios we address here, the criteria for "on-shell" -ness of loop particles in one loop annihilation diagrams dictate the particle spectrum and hence the nature of dark matter candidate.
+We show that it is possible to satisfy the requirement of baryon asymmetry, light neutrino mass and DM related constraints in both the scenarios while keeping the scale of leptogenesis as low as 5 TeV, lower than the scale of vanilla leptogenesis in the same model \cite{Hugle:2018qbw, Borah:2018rca}.
+Due to such a low scale, the model has another advantage to predict observable rates of charged lepton flavour violation accessible by the sensitivity of the future experiments.

-This letter is arranged as follows.
-In section \ref{sec:level2} we discuss the minimal scotogenic model and show that WIMPy leptogenesis is not viable in the model.
-In section \ref{sec:level3}, we present the non-minimal scotogenic model and discuss how DM abundance, baryon asymmetry and tiny neutrino mass can be simultaneously accommodated along with its testability through direct detection and charged lepton flavour violation.
+This paper is arranged as follows.
+In section \ref{sec:level2}, we briefly review on the minimal scotogenic model followed by detailed discussion on leptogenesis from annihilation and coannihilations in this model in section \ref{sec:level3}.
 We finally conclude in section \ref{sec:level5}.